Normal periods do not cause excruciating pain, but endometriosis does. There are a number of endometriosis symptoms that should not be ignored.

 The most common endometriosis symptoms are:

-- Pain before and during periods (usually worse than “normal” menstrual cramps)
+- Pain in lower abdomen before and during periods (usually worse than “normal” menstrual cramps)

 - Pain during or after sexual activity